Applying for Small Loans Online vs In-PersonPublished on October 27, 2022 by Daniel Azzoli

-Others who stand to benefit from this setup including the following people:
+Others who may stand to benefit from this setup include the following people:

 - People who rely on public transit.
 Getting to a brick-and-mortar location may be easy if you have a vehicle of your own.
 But if you rely on public transit with limited routes that do not connect you to a financial institution, it may not be so simple, convenient, or affordable.

-- Borrowers who work odd hours.
+- Those who work odd hours.
 Night or shift work may interfere with your ability to get to a storefront during its business hours.

 Don’t worry if you don’t see yourself represented in the above list.
-The convenience of not going in-person is one of the many benefits of a personal loan that anyone may enjoy, regardless of your location, living situation, or needs.
+The convenience of not going in-person is one of the many benefits of an online personal loan that anyone may enjoy, regardless of your location, living situation, or needs.

 3. Do You Appreciate Face-to-Face Communication?

-In 2020, it’s in-vogue to use digital services at every opportunity — whether it’s ordering takeout from an app or requesting a line of credit from your computer.
+These days, it’s in vogue to use digital services at every opportunity — whether it’s ordering takeout through an app or requesting a line of credit using your computer.

 This hands-off, do-it-at-your-own pace service is what tech-savvy people love.
 But if you prefer to speak with someone face-to-face, these benefits may not apply to you.

 For some people, staring at a screen can be a nightmare.
-It’s a cold, impersonal, and isolating way to go about business.
+It may seem like a cold, impersonal, and an isolating way to go about business.

 By comparison, an in-person loan or line of credit may give a more personal touch, especially if you already have a long-lasting relationship with your financial institution.

-Being able to see the people who will fund your loan or line of credit may be a comforting offshoot of borrowing in-person.
+Being able to see the person who will help you with your loan or line of credit application, may be a comforting offshoot of borrowing in-person.

 4. What is Your Timeline?

-Timing plays an important role in the decision to go online or in-person.
-If you need cash as soon as possible, getting small loans online may be the faster option.
+Timing plays an important role in the decision to go online or in person.
+If you need funds as soon as possible, applying for small loans online may be the faster option.

 Online financial institutions rely on technology that can automate many of the steps involved in the loan process.
 While you may still interact with a real human at every stage of your loan, this technology assumes the more time-intensive tasks involved with underwriting and approving your loan or line of credit.